tosssssy/mcp-server-debug-thinking/CONTRIBUTING.md

-# Contributing to MCP Server Debug Iteration
+# Contributing to MCP Server Debug Thinking

-First off, thank you for considering contributing to MCP Server Debug Iteration!
+First off, thank you for considering contributing to MCP Server Debug Thinking!
 It's people like you that make this tool better for everyone.

 ## Code of Conduct